 Function 1: The Setting of a Story Locates Your Scenes

-Let’s begin with the most obvious use of setting in fiction: scene writing.
+Let’s begin with the most obvious use of setting in literature: scene writing.
 Scenes take place somewhere—even if you haven’t bothered to say where this somewhere is.
 Find a way to situate your scene in a given place.

 Readers want to feel like they’re there . . .

 Readers want to feel like they’re there, wherever that is, seeing what their characters see around them, hearing sounds, noticing the environs.
 They want to be in a world of the five senses, the world they’re familiar with.
-The function, and importance, of setting in fiction naturally differs from story to story.
+The function, and importance, of setting in literature naturally differs from story to story.
 Let’s look at the setting of a story in two imagined scenarios:

 Scenario 1: Nighttime Burglary

 If a scene is about a safecracker, who stealthily works away in the dark, one setting detail is of crucial importance—the safe.
 But what about the house itself?
 If the burglar is freaking out when he hears sounds coming from the hallway, or from an adjoining room, then, of course, these details add considerable interest.
 He’s not alone!

 What do those shoes sound like padding down the carpeted hallway?
 What kind of noise is coming from the adjoining room?
 Is it loud music threatening to drown out other sounds the burglar should be listening for?
 The focus is now on the safe, plus sounds from other quarters, as he tries to scope out his surroundings, sure he’s about to get caught, arrested, jailed.
 Every sound makes him feel trapped!